 Other Colombian Experiences…

 While you’re in the area, theres a few noteworthy places to visit.
 Seriously, Colombia has been one of my favorite countries of all time to visit just because of the vast amount of AWESOME it contains.
-Check out these 2 places on your way to El Rio:
+Here’s a complete backpacking guide, and make sure to check out these 2 places on your way to El Rio:

 Hiking Cuidad Perdida